 Proposals for development should respond to the need to reduce the generation of road traffic and help reduce air and noise pollution.
-Development should, where appropriate to the scale of proposals, incorporate sustainable transport measures, including new bus routing, new or improved waiting facilities, and or accessibility to services.
+Development should, where appropriate to the scale of proposals, incorporate sustainable transport measures, including new and enhanced bus services, new and improved public transport infrastructure, including real time information, waiting facilities, and or accessibility to services.

-Proposals that support provision of improved bus services to Chelmsford and Wickford, as well as between the Northern Growth Area, railway station and town centre will be encouraged.
+Proposals that support provision of improved bus services to Chelmsford and Wickford (including Wickford station), as well as between the Northern Growth Area, railway station and town centre will be encouraged.